On this page

 - Magistrates come from all walks of life; they are ordinary people with common sense and the capacity to make fair decisions.
 You can find out more about the eligibility criteria

 - The magistracy is one of the most diverse parts of the justice system, but there is still much room for improvement.
-Latest available government statistics (July 2023) reveal that: 57 per cent of sitting magistrates are women, 13 per cent are from Black, Asian and minority ethnic groups and 82 per cent are aged 50+.
+Latest available government statistics (July 2025) reveal that: 57 per cent of sitting magistrates are women, 14 per cent are from Black, Asian and Global Majority ethnic groups and 81 per cent are aged 50 or over.
+These last two figures are a slight improvement on 2023, when 13 per cent of sitting magistrates were from Black, Asian and Global Majority ethnic groups, and 82 per cent were aged 50+.

 Facts about the Magistrates’ Association